Torsten Zuberbier

+Early life and education

+After completing his Abitur (secondary school education) in 1981, Zuberbier studied medicine at Free University of Berlin from 1983 to 1990.
+From 1990 to 1994, he completed his specialist training in the Department of Dermatology at the Virchow Clinic in Berlin.

+Zuberbier received an honorary doctorate from the University of Athens in 2012.

 Scientific career

-After completing his Abitur (secondary school education) in 1981, Torsten Zuberbier studied medicine at Free University of Berlin from 1983 to 1990.
-From 1990 to 1994, he completed his specialist training in the Department of Dermatology at the Virchow Clinic in Berlin, where he also became a senior physician in 1995 and qualified as a professor in 1996 with his work on the topic of differentiation and functional relations in human mast cells.
+Zuberbier became a senior physician in the Department of Dermatology at the Virchow Clinic in Berlin in 1995 and qualified as a professor in 1996 with his work on the topic of differentiation and functional relations in human mast cells.

 In 1996 he was named head of the allergy section at the Clinic for Dermatology, Venereology and Allergology at the Charité Berlin.
 In September 2001, he was appointed to an extraordinary professorship.
 In 2003, he was named to a foundation professorship (level C4) for research on the effects of allergies and in the same year he became head of the European Centre for Allergy Research Foundation (ECARF) at the Clinic for Dermatology, Venereology and Allergology at the Charité.
 He has been Director of the Allergie-Centrum-Charité at the Dermatology Clinic in Berlin-Mitte since 2004.
 He served as co-director of the Clinic for Dermatology, Venerology and Allergology at the Charité before being named its Managing Director in January 2012.
-Zuberbier received an honorary doctorate from the University of Athens in 2012.

 Zuberbier's clinical research focuses on urticaria, neurodermatitis, respiratory and food allergies and allergic rhinitis.
 He is assistant editor of the Journal of the German Dermatologic Society and a member of the scientific advisory board of the Allergo Journal.

+Personal life

 Zuberbier is married and has two children.